-This Pumpkin French Toast uses a combination of real pumpkin and pumpkin pie spice to culminate in the perfect blend of rich flavor and satisfying textures for the ultimate culinary experience!
+This Pumpkin French Toast uses a combination of real pumpkin and pumpkin pie spice to culminate in the perfect blend of rich flavor and satisfying textures for the ultimate Autumn breakfast!

-As a mom with a busy life and a refined culinary preference, I live for a simple hack like adding pumpkin puree and pumpkin pie spice to your French toast egg wash to easily and efficiently elevate it to the next level!
+As a mom with a busy life and preference for bold flavor, I live for a simple hack like adding pumpkin puree and pumpkin pie spice to your French toast egg wash to easily and efficiently elevate it to the next level!

-- Milk.
-Any dairy or unsweetened, unflavored non-dairy (unsweetened vanilla works, too.).
+Any dairy or unsweetened, unflavored non-dairy (unsweetened vanilla works, too).
+You can use light or dark brown sugar, I used light.

-- Pumpkin pie spice.
-If you don’t have, check out every pumpkin pie spice substitute.
+If you don’t have pumpkin pie spice, check out every pumpkin pie spice substitute.

 Tips and Tricks for the best Pumpkin Spice French Toast